brainstormforce/wp-spectra/README.md

 * Fix: Image Gallery - Resolved an issue wherein the "Tiled" layout would not allow 2 or 3 columns.
 * Fix: FSE - Corrected the query parameter in `get_block_templates()` function to properly handle template parts using the `slug__in` argument.
 * Fix: Global - Resolved an issue wherein the custom CSS would get special characters converted to unicode.
+* Fix: Global - Resolved an issue that would sometimes show a PHP warning for the font loader.

 ### 2.17.0 - Monday, 25th November 2024 ###
 * Feature: Added a free image search to the image media pickers.